 Veterans Affairs (VA) hospitals and clinics are designed to treat and help those who have protected and served the United States.
 Often, however, this is not the case.
-Trips to any hospitals, including hospitals and medical centers run by the VA can result in substantial harm when medical malpractice occurs.
-We have represented service members and their families in a wide range of Federal Tort Claim Act (FTCA) cases of Veterans Affairs hospital medical malpractice across the country.
+Trips to any hospitals, including hospitals and medical centers run by the VA can result in substantial harm when Veteran affair medical malpractice occurs.
+We have represented service members and their families in a wide range of Federal Tort Claims Act (FTCA) cases including claims against government hospitals across the country.

 Veterans Affairs Hospital medical malpractice can result in a number of injuries including: